sigurd4/enneagram/README.md

 ## Written apology

 To those i've caused distress, i'm deeply sorry.
+I didn't know what i was doing.

 # Installation on Arch-Linux